pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

   * Run Command
   * State Manager
   * Patch Manager
+- `Create` custom `runbooks or use pre-defined runbooks maintained` by AWS.
+- `Receive notifications` about Automation tasks and runbooks `by using Amazon EventBridge`.
+- `Monitor Automation progress and details` by using the AWS `Systems Manager console`.

 ### 👀 [Fleet Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/fleet.html)
 Helps you remotely `manage` your `server fleet` that runs on `AWS` or on `premises`.
 With Fleet Manager, you can gather data from individual instances to perform common troubleshooting and management tasks from a single console.
 However, you cannot use Fleet Manager to upload a script to start or stop instances.